‘We’re going to take care of you.’ Marine Corps museum offers veterans respite.

 Recognizing the need for care

 The exhibits here are designed to be immersive – cooler temperatures to represent mountainous climes, recordings of explosions, and flashing lights help paint a picture of epic fights.
-During the Korean War Battle of Chosin River, for example, 15,000 American troops, mostly Marines, were cut off from supply lines, knee-deep in snow, and surrounded by 120,000 Chinese soldiers.
+During the Korean War Battle of Chosin Reservoir, for example, 15,000 American troops, mostly Marines, were cut off from supply lines, knee-deep in snow, and surrounded by 120,000 Chinese soldiers.

 Frostbitten forces batted back grenades with shovels as the bolts on their rifles froze in blizzards.
 Medics momentarily warmed their hands in their injured comrades’ spilled blood.